Conditions for local transformations between sets of quantum states: Conclusions

 We, however, did not attempt to address the most general LOCC set transformation problem.
 In particular, we left out mixed states and multipartite systems.
 Not much is known about local mixed-state transformations and local distinguishability, and entanglement of mixed states is also extremely hard to compute.
 In fact, the main tools we used in this paper will not work that well for mixed states.
 These are the reasons why we did not consider mixed states.

 Multipartite systems also pose considerable challenges, as neither state transformation, entanglement, nor distinguishability properties are well understood, at least not as well as bipartite systems.
-We, however, believe that many of the results presented in this paper could be extended to problems involving multipartite pure states without much difficulty.
-This scenario could be an exciting avenue for further research.
+However, we believe that many of the results presented in this paper could be extended to problems involving multipartite pure states without much difficulty.
+This scenario could be an exciting avenue for further research. \begin{acknowledgement*} R.S. acknowledges financial support from DST Project No. DST/ICPS/QuST/ Theme-2/2019/General Project Q-90.
+S.H. was supported by a postdoctoral fellowship of Harish-Chandra Research Institute, Prayagraj (Allahabad) when part of this work was completed.
+S.H. is now supported by the \textquotedblleft Quantum Optical Technologies\textquotedblright{} project, carried out within the International Research Agendas programme of the Foundation for Polish Science co-financed by the European Union under the European Regional Development Fund. \end{acknowledgement*}